Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ### Signals

-If we want to react to the user scrolling the `Viewport`s child, we can either connect to its signal `scroll_child`, or we can access the `Adjustment` controlling each  scrollbar using `get_horizontal_adjustment` and `get_vertical_adjustment`, then connect to the signals of `Adjustment`s
+If we want to react to the user scrolling the `Viewport`s child, we can either connect to its signal `scroll_child`, or we can access the `Adjustment` controlling each scrollbar using `get_horizontal_adjustment` and `get_vertical_adjustment`, then connect to the signals of the obtained `Adjustment`s.

 With this, scrollbar policy, size propagation we have full control over every aspect of `Viewport`.